Coronavirus, advice for the Sapienza Community

 Instructions for Sapienza staff

-Instructions for Sapienza staff, employers and employees, about Phase 2 and Phase 3 of the COVID-19 emergency, as well as for any risk situations related to airborne infectious diseases, are available on the dedicated page.
+Instructions for Sapienza staff, employers and employees, about COVID-19 emergency, as well as for any risk situations related to airborne infectious diseases, are available on the following page.

 Sapienza Task Force